JasonJAyalaP/Whonix-Windows-Installer/README.md

 Right-click Whonix.iss and select "Compile".
 The executable is in Output.

 Note: If OVA becomes greater than 2GB, Whonix.iss must be set to use DiskSpanning=Yes.
 This will output an exe and .bin file.
-To combine, open *7zip/make self extract.bat*, which combines everything in Output into a 7z archive and then into a self-extracting-and-running exe.
+To combine, add *7za.exe* and *7zSD.sfx* to the 7zip folder.
+Open *7zip/make self extract.bat*, which combines everything in Output into a 7z archive and then into a self-extracting-and-running exe.